emissary-ingress/emissary/user-guide/docker-compose.md

       - 9411:9411
 ```

-### Create a tracing configuration file for Ambassador
+### Create a tracing configuration file for Ambassador Edge Stack

 Add a new configuration file `config/tracing.yaml` with these contents: